DOI-USGS/SpiceQL/docs/index.md

 ## Memoization Header Library

 SpiceQL has a simple memoization header only library at `Spiceql/include/memo.h`.
-This can cache function results on disk using a binary archive format mapped using a combined hash of a function ID and it's input parameters.
+This can cache function results on disk using a binary archive format mapped using a combined hash of a function ID and its input parameters.

 TLDR
 ```C++